EGROENE/cewl/README.md

 ﻿# church-of-the-everlasting-waters-of-life
 This is a portfolio project I'm working on for the completely fictional Church of the Everlasting Waters of Life.
 I am using HTML, CSS, & a bit of JavaScript to put it all together.
+Check out the published site here: https://egroene.github.io/cewl/index.html